Understanding word problems

 but at least think it through in your head.

-(Instead, you might want to organize these with a diagram or a table.)
+it can help to organize them with a diagram or a table.

 - Now think about

 Your goal is to identify a single quantity x